RevanthKrishna2004/ETL-Data-Pipeline-with-Python-SQLite-and-Apache-Airflow/README.md

 # ETL-Data-Pipeline-with-Python-SQLite-and-Apache-Airflow
-ETL Data Pipeline with Python, SQLite, and Apache Airflow **ETL Data Pipeline with Python, SQLite, and Apache Airflow**
+**ETL Data Pipeline with Python, SQLite, and Apache Airflow**

 This project implements a complete **ETL (Extract, Transform, Load)